houtianze/audiobook-generator/README.md

 ### For End Users
 - You DON'T need to clone this repository, but simply install it via `pip` (Virtual environment highly recommended, if you use `pipx` instead, virtual environments are automatically created for you.)
   - `pip install audiobook-generator`
+  - **NOTE* For Windows users, there is one extra step needed to make cuda(Nvidia) GPU is used when available:
+    - If using `pip` and virtual environment, run this after the above `pip install` command (*with the virtual environment activated first*)
+      - `pip3 install torch --index-url https://download.pytorch.org/whl/cu124`
+    - If using `pipx`, run this command instead:
+      - `pipx inject audiobook-generator torch --index-url https://download.pytorch.org/whl/cu124`
+    - Technical details on why this is needed is described at [the "Why you need that extra pip install step for Windows?" section](#why-you-need-that-extra-pip-install-step-for-windows).
 - Convert your epub file to audiobooks via the command
   - `abg <epub path> <audio output directory>`
 - If you want to see all the command line switches, just run `abg -h`